Gorenstein defect categories of triangular matrix algebras: preliminary

 \section{preliminary}

-In this paper, we always assume that $k$ is a field and all algebras are finite-dimensional algebra over $k$ and modules are finitely generated, and all the categories we consider are $k$-linear with finite-dimensional Hom spaces.
+In this paper, we always assume that $R$ is a commutative Artinian ring and all algebras are Artin $R$-algebras and modules are considered to be finitely generated.
+We denote by $\mod A$ the category of finitely generated left $A$-modules.
+Right $A$-modules are viewed as left $A^{op}$-modules, here $A^{op}$ denotes the opposite algebra of $A$.
+In what follows, $A$-modules always mean left $A$-modules.